flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-22.md

     prevented the plane from overshooting even further.
 No one was injured.
   card_citation: ''
 card_5:
   card_text: "> “I just about fainted.
-Ia\x19ve never touched that much money and I dona\x19t think I ever will again.”\n> \n> Kevin Booth (32), a homeless man in Seattle, who found $17,000 in a bag outside of a food bank and turned it in.
+Iax19ve never touched that much money and I donax19t think I ever will again.”n> n> Kevin Booth (32), a homeless man in Seattle, who found $17,000 in a bag outside of a food bank and turned it in.
 The food bank turned the money over to police who held it for the required 90 days, but no one claimed it so they returned it to the food bank, which gave a portion of it back to Booth to thank him for his honesty."
   card_citation: ''
 card_10:
   card_text: |-